 JAMS leverages PowerShell unlike any other job scheduling vendor due to the fact that JAMS is the only job scheduler engineered on the .NET framework.

 - JAMS includes a custom PowerShell host that it uses when executing PowerShell scripts.
 This provides better error control, improved parameter passing, host to script communication and detached UI capabilities.

-- The JAMS snap-in also includes a PowerShell provider that exposes the JAMS object hierarchy.
+- The JAMS module also includes a PowerShell provider that exposes the JAMS object hierarchy.
 Moving and managing JAMS objects is as easy as moving and managing files.

-JAMS users can find information about getting started with the JAMS PowerShell snap-in here.
+JAMS users can find information about getting started with the JAMS PowerShell module here.

 PowerGUI and PowerShell ISE can now be launched from the JAMS source code editor.
 Both PowerGUI and PowerShell ISE have rich environments for editing PowerShell scripts.
 This means that JAMS users can take advantage of PowerGUI’s autocomplete and PowerShell help features when editing their PowerShell jobs.
 After changes have been saved JAMS seamlessly loads the changes back into the source code editor.
 Integration with these editors can save JAMS user’s time because they will have access to more resources and have the ability to test their scripts while writing them.